Eisenmonoxid/EMXHookingLibrary/README.md

 # EMXHookingLibrary
-A work-in-progress Hook for the games "The Settlers 6" and "The Settlers 6: History Edition".
+A lua script hook for the games "The Settlers 6" and "The Settlers 6: History Edition".
 Will very likely never be truly finished ;)
+If you want to use the hook library in your map and you need help, ask on my [Discord](https://discord.gg/7SGkQtAAET).

 Uses the **"BigNum.lua"** library.
 Special thanks to the authors!